Zero-Shot Depth from Defocus: Experiments

 \subsection{Comparisons with State-of-the-Art Methods}

 \textbf{Baselines.} We compare against state-of-the-art monocular depth baselines~\cite{DAv2,depthpro,unidepthv2,moge2} and DfD baselines~\cite{dfv,dered,hybriddepth}.
 Monocular methods take a single all-in-focus image as input (an F/16 image for \benchmarkname).
-For DAv2~\cite{DAv2}, we use the Hypersim metric checkpoint for indoor scenes and the KITTI checkpoint for outdoor scenes.
-For the DfD baselines providing multiple checkpoints, we report the best-performing one, as detailed in Appendix \cref{sec:appendix_datasets_and_baselines}.
+Note the comparison to monocular methods is not intended as a direct head-to-head comparison, nor do we claim that our method replaces monocular depth.
+Instead, we aim to position our method relative to widely used depth-estimation baselines.
+For the DfD baselines providing multiple checkpoints, we report the best-performing one.

 \textbf{Results on \benchmarkname.} Quantitative results are presented in \cref{tab:main_results_real}.
 Our model outperforms all monocular and DfD baselines by a large margin, proving the strong effectiveness of our approach.
 Compared to the best-performing monocular depth baseline DepthPro~\cite{depthpro}, the AbsRel is reduced by 55.7\%, from 0.201 to 0.089.
 Note that none of the DfD baselines perform well on the \benchmarkname\ benchmark, suggesting their limited generalization ability.
 The strongest DfD baseline, DFF-FV, is even slightly behind the monocular baselines ($\delta_{1.25}=0.576$ compared to $\delta_{1.25}=0.580$ for MoGe-2~\cite{moge2}).